{"autoplay":"true","autoplay_speed":"3000","speed":"300","arrows":"true","dots":"true","rtl":"false"}

 How will the project affect use of the whitewater channel and/or the fish ladder?

 This isn’t yet known.
-Our initial goal is to assess the current state of the park’s features related to the original design goals.
-This first-of-its-kind amenity is unique and we have nine years of use to evaluate related to the original plans and modifications and maintenance that have occurred.
-Our goal is to continue to have the whitewater park function well for all user groups, including fish.
+The initial goal is to assess the current state of the park’s features related to the original design goals.
+This first-of-its-kind amenity is unique and BPRD has nine years of use to evaluate related to the original plans and modifications and maintenance that have occurred.
+The goal is to continue to have the whitewater park function well for all user groups, including fish.

 What is the cost of the project?